Tech500/MPU6050_WLED/README.md

 Latest version 04/13/2023; "MPU6050_WLED_withFive_Switches.ino" no longer uses touch features; instead, it uses five switches for better user interface.
 Additionally, a potentiometer is used to adjust delay between sending of URL to WLED Controller.
 Features are nearly the same.
 Find the latest version in the folder: MPU6050_WLED_withFive_Switches.
 Note: must use the new variables.h file; as variable names have changed.
 First time use; edit variable values to match your network and your configuration.
-Find netWork configuration in network.h.
+Find network configuration in network.h.

 Developed by William Lucid with an assist from OpenAI's ChatGPT.
-Project is a work-in-progress.
-Will need a usermod to be added and compiled for WLED Controller using a MPU6050, Accelerometer Gyroscope Module.
-Sketch was developed to generate varialbles for Effects, Intensity, and
-Color palette variables of WLED project.
-[WLED Project](https://kno.wled.ge/)  WLED runs on ESP8266 or ESP32.
+Project is a work-in-progress; uses a WLED Controller, a MPU6050 Accelerometer/Gyroscope Module.
+Sketch was developed to generate varialbles for Effects, Intensity, and Color palette variables for WLED Controller.
+[WLED Project](https://kno.wled.ge/)  Sketch runs on ESP8266 or ESP32.

 [WLED "List of Effects and Palettes"](https://github.com/Aircoookie/WLED/wiki/List-of-effects-and-palettes)